“While they were still talking about this, Jesus himself stood among them and said to them, “Peace be with you.” (Luke 24:36 NIV84)

 If you have one of those Bibles that puts Jesus’ words in red, take a look at what you find in red after Jesus’ resurrection.
-I find it quite interesting that the phrase “peace be with you” is stated by Jesus almost every time He appears and addresses His disciples.
-I don’t recall him using this phrase as a greeting once before His resurrection, but He uses it several times after it takes place.
+I find it quite interesting that the phrase “peace be with you” was stated by Jesus almost every time He appeared and addressed His disciples.
+I don’t recall His using this phrase as a greeting once before His resurrection, but He used it several times after it took place.

 Whether it be the worst or the best day of our lives, I pray that we might find peace in the One who has defeated death and won eternal salvation for us.